As published by Lizzie C Bunnell,

 I have written a few anecdotes respecting her.
 She is now very aged and living near Battle Creek in Michigan and dependent upon the kindness of those who appreciate her great excellence and purity of life.
 No one can give an adequate idea of

 This unlearned African woman, with her deep religious trustful nature burning in her soul like fire, has a magnetic power over an audience perfectly astounding.
 I was present in a religious meeting where some speaker had alluded to the government of the United States, and had uttered sentiments in favor of its Constitution.
-Sojourner stood erect and tall, with her white turban on her head, and in a low and subdued tone of voice began by saying:
+Sojourner stood erect and tall, with her white turban on her head, and in a low and subdued tone of voice began by saying:"Children, I talks to God and God talks to me.
+I goes out and talks to God in de fields and de woods."
+(The weavel had destroyed thousands of acres of wheat in the West that year) -

 On a dark, cloudy morning, while she was our guest, she was sitting, as she often was wont to do, with her cheeks upon her palms, her elbows on her knees. -